What Causes Gum Recession?

 - Change your toothbrush the minute it starts to look frayed at the edges – a toothbrush like this causes more damage and is less effective at cleaning.
 The better your toothbrushing technique becomes, the less rapidly your toothbrush will become frayed.

-- Avoid using very abrasive toothpastes, such as smokers or whitening toothpastes.
+- Avoid using very abrasive toothpaste, such as smokers or whitening toothpaste.

 - Avoid brushing too frequently or when particularly stressed, as you’re likely to take your aggression out on your teeth!

 - Avoid brushing teeth after drinking orange juice or other acidic foods.
 If you already have some recession, brushing the exposed softer root surfaces, when they have just been softened further by acids, will cause further destruction to the tooth and can lead to wear cavities that need to be filled.

 - Electric toothbrushes, especially those with flexible heads which control the force of brushing, can be particularly useful.
 A Sonicare toothbrush is ideal in these cases.

 The first line of treatment is prevention, making sure that the primary cause has been addressed and that preventative measures are effective in ensuring that no further recession occurs.